microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 #### Clickable `sendInput`

 This is the same idea as above.
-We want users to be able to magicially turn regions of the buffer into interactive content.
+We want users to be able to magically turn regions of the buffer into interactive content.
 When clicking on that content, the text will get written to the input, rather than `ShellExecute`d.